National Cleavage Day: Locations

 National Cleavage Day was celebrated at office premises, restaurants and bars throughout the nation.
 Most people polled on the streets during the celebrations in 2002 expressed a positive view of the event.
 During National Cleavage Day 2002, twenty local girls in Johannesburg and another twenty girls in Cape Town distributed stickers and G-strings to selected female drivers.
-The celebration of the NCD in 2006 started early in the morning of 7 April when women showing their cleavages in Edgars, Foschini Group and Truworths at La Lucia Mall, Gateway Shopping Centre and the Pavilion handed out free copies of Cosmopolitan magazine to customers.
+The celebration of the NCD in 2006 started early in the morning of 7 April when women showing their cleavages in Edgars, Foschini Group and Truworths at La Lucia Mall, Gateway Theatre of Shopping and The Pavilion handed out free copies of Cosmopolitan magazine to customers.
 A competition was organised at the Cafe Vacca Matta called the "Best Cleavage."
 Thousands of women in the province of KwaZulu-Natal displayed their cleavages in support of this event.
 Local manufacturers and retailers of undergarments joined in support of the celebration of the NCD and it marked changes in the industry.

 After the celebration in 2007, Paterson said, "We will be donating money for every bra that gets sold in March.
 We will donate money to the Sunflower fund.
 We are having big parties, we have special National Cleavage Day cocktails that have been created and for every cocktail bought R2 will be donated to the sunflower fund."

 References to National Cleavage Day, observed annually in March or April, were occasionally noted internationally as trending on Twitter.